daormar/debasher/doc/design_doc_resident.md

   itself, nor raise an error.
 No guarantee is broken (G1 to G8): nothing is lost or duplicated, the node just keeps using more memory, unbounded and unnoticed.
 Found on 2026-09-22, reasoned from the code, not run.
+- **An unexplained `sup.finished` timeout, seen so far only when running the whole chaos test file together.** Twice on 2026-09-22, in two separate full runs of `test_chaos.py` (36 repeats across every piece, back to back), one single repeat's `shutdown` never resolved within 60 s: once in the single-node-kill piece, once in the `loop`+`sink` piece, both already-passing pieces unmodified that day, in neither case a repeat whose own design should ever need a node to give up (a lone kill, or a kill of a pair sharing no channel, both always recover on their first relaunch).
+Never seen running either piece by itself, repeatedly, in isolation.
+Not investigated: most likely just system load from dozens of real `debasher_exec` launches already run in the same process pushing one recovery past the 60 s wait, but recorded here rather than assumed, since the same symptom is also the confirmed, structural one right above it, in a different piece, for a real reason.

 ## 7. Future work